Acatech: Structure

+Acatech is governed by three organs: the General Assembly, the Executive Board and the Senate.
+There is also a Board of Trustees.

 The Executive Board represents acatech and defines the guidelines for the contents of the work undertaken by members in project groups and topical networks.
 The honorary members of the executive board are elected by the General Assembly, for a period of three years.
 The members of Board elect the presidents.
 The incumbent presidents of acatech are Karl-Heinz Streibich and Prof. Dr. Johann-Dietrich Wörner.

 The Senate advises acatech on questions of strategy.
 Its members are CEOs and chairmen of major technological corporations, presidents of the main science organizations in Germany, such as the Fraunhofer Society, the German Research Foundation (DFG), the Leibniz-Gemeinschaft and representatives from politics.
 The Senate is currently chaired by Karl-Heinz Streibich, President of acatech.

 Corporations and private individuals are affiliated in the Board of Trustees, which engages in the interest of acatech and supports the work of acatech with grants and donations.
 The chairman of the Board of Trustees is Prof. Dr. Henning Kagermann, Global Representative and Advisor of the Plattform Industrie 4.0 and former Chief Executive Officer of SAP AG.

 acatech operates a head office at the Residenz in Munich and branch offices in Berlin and Brussels.
 The employees at the three offices work to support the organs of acatech in their activities.

 Results

-acatech publishes the results of its scientific work in three series of monographs:
+Acatech publishes the results of its scientific work in three series of monographs: